 Backdating is legal so long as the company discloses the practice correctly.
 Improper handling of backdating — which means missing information for investors — breaks the law.

 According to Forbes, which broke the Apple stock-backdating story, Jobs’ award of 7.5 million shares got approved at a board meeting on August 29, 2001.
 At that point, Apple’s share price was $17.83.
 However, Jobs continued to argue over the point at which the options would vest.
-That resulted in Apple missing the deadlines for filing the proper information with the SEC and its auditors.
+That resulted in Apple missing the deadlines for filing the proper information with the Securities and Exchange Commission and its auditors.

 It took until December for the parties to agree upon terms.
 At that point, Apple’s stock price stood at $21.01.
 Backdating gave Jobs a lower share price that, on paper, made him $20 million richer.